 Team leads often ask- What kind of inputs?
 Wouldn’t it be better to assign a certain module to someone interested in it than to a team member who is not?
 Wouldn’t it be nice to decide on the target date based on the team’s opinion than thrust a decision on them?
 Also, for the success of a project, templates are important.
 As a general rule, templates have a higher rate of efficiency when they are tailored to the specific team’s convenience and comfort.

 It should, therefore, be noted that team leads more than anything are team members.
 Getting your team onboard on the day-to-day decisions is crucial for the smooth running of the project.

 Why a template for test scenarios – isn’t it enough if we just make a list?

 It sure is.
 However, software projects are not ‘one-man’ shows.
-They involve team work.
-Imagine in a team of 4- if each one of them decide to review one module of the software requirements specification each.
+They involve teamwork.
+Imagine a team of 4- if each one of them decides to review one module of the software requirements specification each.
 Team member A has made a list on a sheet of paper.
 Team member 2 used an excel sheet.
 Team member 3 used a notepad.
 Team member 4 used a word doc.
 How do we consolidate all the work done for the project at the end of the day?

 That is what template is- A set of guidelines and an agreed format for uniformity and concurrence for the entire team.

 How to create a template for QA Test scenarios?

 Templates don’t have to be complicated or inflexible.

 All they need to be are an efficient mechanism to create a useful testing artifact.
 Something simple like the one we see below:

 The header of this template contains the space required to capture basic information about the project, the current document and the reference document.